CALL US

 Back to Groups

-PEERS® for Teens Social Skills Group (Ages 13-17)
+PEERS® for Teens Social Skills Group (Ages 13-16)

-PEERS® (Program for the Education and Enrichment of Relational Skills) Curriculum (Laugeson, 2014) is an evidence-based program that teaches friendship skills to teens with Autism Spectrum Disorder (ASD) or related social difficulties.
+PEERS® (Program for the Education and Enrichment of Relational Skills) Curriculum (Laugeson, 2014) is an evidence-based program that teaches friendship skills to teens with autism spectrum disorder (ASD) or related social difficulties.

 Group Information

-Age Group PEERS® for Teens (Ages 13–15)
+Age Group PEERS® for Teens (Ages 13–16)

 Teen Sessions Wednesdays